tsamoura/tsamoura.github.io/_pages/about.md

 <a href="https://papers.nips.cc/paper_files/paper/2023/hash/1e83498c3eafe109a44b12979c2c73db-Abstract-Conference.html">NeurIPS 2023</a> and <a href="https://arxiv.org/abs/2407.10000">arXiv 2024</a>.
 I was also the first to develop
 <a href="https://tsamoura.github.io/projects/11_project.html">goal-driven query answering techniques under second-order theories</a> that run in the order of milliseconds, correcting an incompleteness error of previous work.
 See <a href="https://tsamoura.github.io/projects/">my software page</a> for further information.

-I am joining the Huawei Labs as a Technical Expert in May 2025.
+I am joining Huawei Labs as a Technical Expert in May 2025.